commercetools/commercetools-sync-java/README.md

  `65-fix-style-bug`.
 - Commit messages should always be prefixed with the number of the issue that they address.
 For example, `#65: Remove redundant space.`
+- After your PR is merged to master:
+    - Delete the branch
+    - Mark the issue it addresses with the `merged-to-master` label.
+    - Only if the change was released, then the issue can be closed.

 ### Development
 ##### Run unit tests